leandrocp/mdex/STREAMING_API.md

 footnote definition can update an earlier keyed document after newer ids have already been emitted.

+Raw HTML may open a container in one Markdown block and close it after later blocks.
+MDEx keeps that container in one keyed document.
+A LiveView or similar consumer can therefore keep each keyed wrapper as an independent DOM child, including when it renders trusted input with `render: [unsafe: true]`.

 The end of the Stream is the completion signal.
 There is no `done?` field or EOF value.
 If downstream stops early, MDEx does not finalize unread input.